What is Safe Haven Animal Sanctuary?

 purebreds, some have size restrictions, some only take cats and some only

 take the "easy to place animals."
-It is true that our sanctuary cannot
+It is true that SHAS cannot

 take aggressive animals in for safety reasons.
 Many of our foster families